ericdum/ctfd-plugin-choice-challenge/README.md

 This plugin is attended to set up single choice or multi choice quesiton, for [CTFd](https://github.com/CTFd/CTFd/blob).
 ![img.png](img.png)

+### IMPORTANT NOTICE:

+This plugin refer to https://github.com/ericdum/CTFd until it's merge to the main repository of CTFd/CTFd

 ### Quickstart

 1. Clone this repository to your {root of CTFd}/CTFd/plugins